About this policy

 - the type of browser and operating system you are using

-- the address of the referring site (for example, the previous site that you visited)
+- the address of the referring site, such as the previous site that you visited

 - the address of the pages accessed and the documents downloaded.

 This information is used only for statistical analysis and systems administration purposes.
-No attempt is made to identify users or their browsing activities, except in the unlikely event of an investigation by a law enforcement agency is undertaking an investigation and has legal authority to identify users and/or their browsing activities.
+No attempt is made to identify users or their browsing activities.
+The exception is where a law enforcement agency is undertaking an investigation and has legal authority to identify users and/or their browsing activities.

 A cookie is an electronic token that is passed to your browser which passes it back to the server whenever a page is sent to you.

-Our server generates one cookie which is used to keep track of the pages you have accessed while using our server.
-The cookie allows you to page back and forwards through the web site and return to pages you have already visited.
+Our server generates one cookie.
+It is used to keep track of the pages you have accessed while using our server.
+The cookie allows you to navigate back and forwards through the web site and return to pages you have already visited.
 The cookie exists only for the time you are accessing our server.

-In addition to web server logs, this web site uses Google Analytics, a web analytics service provided by Google Inc. ("Google").
-Reports obtained from Google Analytics are used to help improve the efficiency and usability of this web site.
+In addition to web server logs, this website uses Google Analytics, a web analytics service provided by Google Inc. Reports obtained from Google Analytics are used to help improve the efficiency and usability of this web site.

 Google Analytics uses 'cookies' to help analyse how users use this site.
-The information generated by the cookie, about how your use of the web site (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.

-Google will use this information for the purpose of evaluating your use of our web site, compiling reports on web site activity for web site operators and providing other services relating to web site activity and internet usage.
+Google will use this information for the purpose of evaluating the use of our website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

 Search terms you enter when using our search engine are collected, but are not associated with any other information that we collect.
-We use these search terms to ascertain what people are looking for at our site, and to improve the services that we provide.
+We use these search terms to ascertain what people are looking for on our site and to improve the services we provide.